-10. PROFESSIONAL AND PERSONAL EFFECTIVENESS

-What do you see as your particular professional and personal strengths? (e.g. team working, managing projects/people, leadership, bridging between academia and policy/practice, communication).
+10. PROFESSIONAL AND PERSONAL EFFECTIVENESS What do you see as your particular professional and personal strengths? (e.g. team working, managing projects/people, leadership, bridging between academia and policy/practice, communication).
 Are there areas of personal effectiveness you would like to develop?
-What are these and how best can you pursue this?

-AND FINALLY, YOUR CURRENT CAREER ASPIRATIONS (IF YOU KNOW!)
+Whare these and how best can you pursue this?
+AND FINALLY, YOUR CURRENT CAREER ASPIRATIONS ( IF YOU KNOW!)
 Where do you see yourself working in 3 to 5 years?
-What do you hope to achieve in your career in the long-term?
-What would help you to gain more clarity in your career plans?
-This will help your supervisor understand and support your current plans.

-RESEARCH AND TRAINING OBJECTIVES FOR THE COMING YEAR
+What do you hope to a gain more clarity in your career plans?
+This will help your supervisor understa RESEARCH AND TRAINING OBJECT TIVES FOR THE COMING YEAR

-SUBJECT AND RESEARCH METHODS TRAINING AND OBJECTIVES FOR THIS YEAR

-OTHER TRAINING AND PROFESSIONAL DEVELOPMENT OBJECTIVES FOR THIS YEAR

-OTHER COMMENTS, THOUGHTS, CONCERNS?
+SUBJECT AND RESEARCH METHODS TRAINING AND OBJECTIVES FOR THIS YEAR OTHER TRAINING AND PROFESSIONAL DEVELOPMENT OBJECTIVES FOR THIS YEAR OTHER COMMENTS, THOUGHTS, CONCERNS?